AlbertoSabater/Robust-and-efficient-post-processing-for-video-object-detection/README.md

 # Extract YOLOv3 predictions
 cd demos/YOLOv3/
 python get_repp_predictions.py --yolo_path ./pretrained_models/ILSVRC/1203_1758_model_8/ --repp_format --add_appearance --from_video ./test_images/video_1.mp4

+# Apply REPP
 cd ../..
 python REPP.py --repp_cfg yolo_repp_cfg.json --predictions_file './demos/YOLOv3/predictions/preds_repp_app_video_1.pckl' --store_coco
 ```

-## Train REPP matching model on ILSVRC
+## REPP matching model training on ILSVRC

-As described in the paper, the model that links detections accross frames is based on a Logistic Regression trained with data from ILSVRC.
-Following steps are needed to reproduce the results:
+The present project includes trained linking models both to perform the detection matching with and without appearance descriptors.
+These models have been trained with data from Imagenet VID, but they are able to improve detections for any other dataset or custom video.
+These Logistic Regression models have been trained using the following steps, that can be adapted to any other custom dataset:

 1. Generate annotations for the Logistic Regression training, based on triplet tuplets (Anchor, Positive, Negative):
 ```
-python create_triplet_ilsvrc_annotations.py --path_dataset '/home/asabater/projects/ILSVRC2015/'
+python create_triplet_ilsvrc_annotations.py --path_dataset '/path/to/dataset/ILSVRC2015/'
 ```
 2. Generate matching features from the annotations:
 ```
-python clf_dataset_generation.py --path_dataset '/home/asabater/projects/ILSVRC2015/' --add_appearance
+python clf_dataset_generation.py --path_dataset '/path/to/dataset/ILSVRC2015/' --add_appearance
 ```
 3. Train and store the Logistic Regression model:
 ```